 that rode with us upon Saint Dunstan's Day.

 The service proved to be a success, and we decided to go with it again the following year.
-This was also the year of the nascent Brew Up when my buddy Paul and I brewed up tea on the lakeshore in Lake City (and nearly caused the Great Lake City Fire of 2007 from the unfortunate combination of piles of driftwood and careless disposal of the ashes out of the new Kelly Kettle, recently received from Ireland) because we'd found the Chickadee Cottage Tearoom tea to be wildly insufficient.
-Jon was still trying to keep the Chickadee Cottage thing happening, even posting a nice Cyclist Teas sign out front, but the Brew Up would come to replace the Chickadee pretty quickly.
+This was also the year of the nascent Brew Up when my buddy Paul and I brewed up tea on the lakeshore in Lake City (and nearly caused the Great Lake City Fire of 2008 from the unfortunate combination of piles of driftwood and careless disposal of the ashes out of the new Kelly Kettle, recently received from Ireland) because we'd found the Chickadee Cottage Tearoom tea to be wildly insufficient.
+Jon was still trying to make the Chickadee Cottage thing happen, even posting a nice Cyclist Teas sign out front, but the Brew Up would come to replace the Chickadee pretty quickly.
 This was also the first year we took Ski Road, now a standard lovely bucolic bypass of a section of Highway 61, and much nicer than Hill Road after Old Frontenac, which ends up at the same place.

 The 2009 Blessing of the Bicycles was for The Feast Day of Saint Caroline Chisholm.
 I was a bit hard up for a relevant saint's day!
 This year I went with a Cyclist's Lamentation from New Zealander Annie Welborn, wailing and gnashing of teeth over missing a bike on eBay written as a very traditional Church of England prayer.
 I made this interactive as well.
 Caroline Chisholm was an Australian saint, so it was an Antipodal service.
 We stuck with Amazing Gears for the hymn but actually had the music written out this time.
 This ride started off on Saturday with the temperature in the 40s.

 The 2010 Blessing of the Bicycles was for Whitsun Eve, as Pentecost was near, and we returned to the Cyclist's Apocrypha and did The Flood and the Ten Commandments portion, slightly adapted.
 For the first time, we also switched hymns, to I Sing a Song of the Chaps on Bikes, an adaptation of Lesbia Scott's excellent I Sing a Song of the Saints of God.
-There was another moment of silence, this time for midwestern bike nerd Phil Wood, who died earlier this year, and whose hubs I first bought in 1977 for my Motobecane and whose bottom bracket serves in my main bike still.
+There was another moment of silence, this time for midwestern bike nerd Phil Wood, who had died earlier in the year, and whose hubs I first bought in 1977 for my Motobecane and whose bottom bracket serves in my main bike still.

 In 2010 we went from just a songsheet to The Vicar's Hymnal with all the songs we sing.
 This repertoire is slowly growing but currently includes our versions of folk songs (Danny Boy, Loch Lomond), hymns (Amazing Grace, Comfort, Comfort Ye My People) and even a 1930s Cycle Touring Club song (I Like to Jump Upon A Bike).
 We have actual music for most of these and a short bit about the original underlying piece.
 The lyrics are generally tailored to the Three Speed Tour specifically, but perhaps they'll inspire you to write your own.
-This year was the ride where the Smiling Pelican was closed for renovation and the forlorn flock had to take solace at Ole's Bar & Grill.
+This year was the ride where the Smiling Pelican bakery was closed for renovation and the forlorn flock had to take solace at Ole's Bar & Grill.

 The 2011 Blessing of the Bicycles was for The Rapture.
 Elderly Christian talk show host Harold Camping had predicted, based on a close study of the numerology of the Bible, that the Saturday of the Three Speed Tour was the day that Christians would ascend to heaven (around 6PM, though it wasn't clear if that was Eastern time or Central), and that the Earth and the universe would be destroyed October 21.
 He was pretty confident about this, his prior prediction of September 6, 1994 having been predicated on incomplete information.
 A lot of his followers sold all their stuff and travelled around warning us to get ready.
-That this paragraph is written in past tense might be a clue that Camping got it wrong again, and the Three Speed Tour carried on undisturbed on Sunday and not just because we were lacking in good Christians to get raptured.
+That this paragraph is written in past tense might be a clue that Camping got it wrong yet again, and the Three Speed Tour carried on undisturbed on Sunday and not just because we were lacking in good Christians to get raptured.
 This is Year A in the Blessing of the Bicycles Liturgical calendar, based on Genesis Chapters 2 & 3, in which Adam and Eve get thrown out of the Garden of Eden, my favorite of the readings.
 On the ride this year it was pissing down rain early on Saturday and then we had big thunderstorms Sunday afternoon starting at the Brew Up from the same system that damaged Northeast Minneapolis with a tornado.
 This led to the discovery by the Chicago Mob (guided by Juston) of the B. Wells Bar (aka the Tornado Bar) in Frontenac Station, a regular Sunday stopping point ever since.
 My buddy Paul rode out the worst of the storm huddled under an awning of an outbuilding of a farm on Ski Road while I, a mile or two along, just stood in raingear under some trees in the shadow of the bluffs and admired the deluge.

 The 2012 Blessing of the Bicycles returned to our Feast Day, St. Dunstan's Day, and the non-Biblical adaptation of Shakespeare's St. Crispin's Day speech from Henry V.